 Warm weather can pose just as many problems as bad weather.
 Whatever the weather conditions please make sure you are appropriately equipped to deal with a long day, in a remote environment.
 The event will run in conditions deemed safe by the event organisers.
 Should the conditions not be appropriate the events team will contact you no fewer than 12 hours prior to the event registration.
 See terms and conditions for our cancellation policy.

 Celebration is the key!
-Lets see those arms aloft as you cross the finish line.
-Then move onto the registration desk to submit your tally number and if you have purchased one, receive your branded event souvenir and completion certificate.
+Let’s see those arms aloft as you cross the finish line.
+Then move onto the registration desk to submit your tally number and if you have purchased one, receive your branded event souvenir.
 Please make sure that you submit your rider number tally; this is a requirement as part of our duty of care.

 We will have a professional photographer on site so smile when you spot them.

 WHAT DOES MY ENTRY INCLUDE?

-Not only do you get to challenge yourself in this truly stunning environment, you get day access to the ‘Top of the Gorge Festival’.
+Not only do you get to challenge yourself in this truly stunning environment, you get day access to the ‘Top of the Gorge Adventure Weekend’.
 You get to share your experience with others while Channel Events takes care of the safety of your day and provide a stunning route (and a brew).
-Included in your entry is a Certificate of completion, Completion Souvenir, day pass to the Saturday at the Festival, friendly marshals, locally blended tea and roasted coffee from Miles, checkpoints with water stations, and a fabulous day.
+Included in your entry is a great atmosphere, friendly marshals, locally blended tea and roasted coffee from Miles, checkpoints with water stations, and a fabulous day out!